 Confronting the reality of the streetscape, and the indiscernibility of the architectural exhibition space, we focused on deployable performance as spatial strategy.
 As a consequence, in lieu of a polite architectural exhibition, we staged a spatial transformation.
 Part scenographic intervention, part inhabitable supergraphic, the installation cast aside conventional notions of architectural connoisseurship in favor of a direct engagement with the multiple publics.
 We imagined the project as a grand-scale temporary self-propagating selfiematon, inviting tourists and Angelinos inside for their own red carpet moment.
 Stars plucked from the famous sidewalk and projected through the gallery, producing a series of spatial distortions replete with filmic references to superheroes, hyperspace, hypnotism, evil lairs and astrophysical singularities.
 Upon entry into the space, the rough qualities of the exposed construction reveal the temporary nature of the illusion.
 Cutting from one void to the next, visitors made their way to a projection room where video and text describe the formal procedures at play.

-THE BETA MOVEMENT, 2011
+THE BETA MOVEMENT

-Los Angeles, CA
+Los Angeles, California, 2011

 Design Leads: Anya Sirota, Jean Louis Farges

-Bruce Findling, Kayla Kim
+Design Team: Bruce Findling, Kayla Kim